-Fishing gears used to harvest black sea bass have minimal impacts on habitat.
+Fishing gears used to harvest Atlantic herring have minimal impacts on habitat.

 Regulations are in place to minimize bycatch.

-The Mid-Atlantic stock is not overfished and is not subject to overfishing (2021 stock assessment).
+- According to the 2020 stock assessment, Atlantic herring are overfished, but not subject to overfishing.
 Summary stock assessment information can be found on Stock SMART.

-- They are able to reproduce when they reach 1 to 3 years old.
+- They are able to reproduce when they reach age 4.

 Where They Live